Alexander Megos: Competition climbing

 Megos started competition climbing in 2006.
-He won two youth European Championship titles (2009 and 2010) and was the runner-up in the youth World Champion in 2011.
+He won two youth European Championship titles (2009 and 2010) and was the runner-up in the youth World Championships in 2011.
 In 2009, he won every single competition in the EYC series.
 In 2017, he was the runner-up in bouldering at the European Championship and won his first World Cup in the lead climbing discipline in Briançon, France, on 21 July 2018.

 In 2017, he won the silver medal for bouldering at both the European Championships in Munich and the IFSC Lead World Cup in Kranj, Slovenia.
 In 2018, he won a bronze medal in the lead climbing discipline at the IFSC World Cup in Chamonix, France, and, one week later, won the gold medal at the Briancon World Cup.
 Later in that year, he took the bronze medal at the World Championships in the lead competition.
 He followed this up with a silver in lead at the 2019 World Championships.
 By reaching the finals of the combined event at the World Championships, he secured a qualifying spot for Tokyo's 2020 Summer Olympics.

 Megos has also climbed in the La Sportiva Legends competitions, where he has placed second and third on numerous occasions, celebrating in a win in 2018.
 He currently holds the high point of Black Diamond's The Project, which is widely considered one of the world's hardest indoor routes.